 It takes planning to move on to the next step.
 You need to prepare to do the things you want to.
 Your budget is the way you can get control of your finances.
 It allows you to determine when and how you spend your money.
 It is important to realize that budget isn’t a bad word, and that your financial plan will help you reach your goals.

 Rely on Your Credit Cards to Get By

-If you do this once or twice, you may be able to get out of debt pretty quickly, but if you make this a habit, you are going to wrack up a lot of debt in a short period of time, and you will not even have anything to show for it at the end of the year.
-Emergencies can come up unexpectedly, which is why you should save up an emergency fund so that you do not need to use your credit cards for emergencies.
+If you do this once or twice, you may be able to get out of debt pretty quickly, but if you make this a habit, you are going to wrack up a lot of debt in a short period, and you will not even have anything to show for it at the end of the year.
+Emergencies can come up unexpectedly, so you should save up an emergency fund so that you do not need to use your credit cards for emergencies.
 You need to make a goal to stop using credit cards completely for the next year.
 If you do use them, then pay them off in full at the end of each month.
-This is just one of the credit mistakes you can make.
+Using credit as a crutch is just one of the credit mistakes you can make.